tc39/proposal-bigint-math/README.md

 * [`Math.range`](https://github.com/tc39/proposal-Number.range)

 ## Excluded `Math`
-Existing `Math` functions that would not make sense with BigInts are excluded from this proposal.
+Similarly to how some numeric operators are not overloaded (such as unary `+`), many `Math` functions that would not make sense with BigInts are excluded from this proposal.
 These include:

 |`Math` method  | Exclusion reason